-As used in this annual report on Form 10-K, the terms identified below have the meanings specified below unless otherwise noted or the context indicates otherwise.
-References in this Form 10-K to "Definitive Healthcare Corp." refer to Definitive Healthcare Corp. and not to any of its subsidiaries unless the context indicates otherwise.
-References in this Form 10-K to "Definitive Healthcare," "Definitive," the "Company," "we," "us," and "our" refer (1) prior to the consummation of the Reorganization Transactions, to Definitive OpCo and its consolidated subsidiaries, and (2) after the consummation of the Reorganization Transactions, to Definitive Subsidiaries unless the context indicates otherwise.
+As used in this Amendment, the terms identified below have the meanings specified below unless otherwise noted or the context indicates otherwise.
+References in this Amendment to "Definitive Healthcare Corp." refer to Definitive Healthcare Corp. and not to any of its subsidiaries unless the context indicates otherwise.
+References in this Amendment to "Definitive Healthcare," "Definitive," the "Company," "we," "us," and "our" refer (1) prior to the consummation of the Reorganization Transactions, to Definitive OpCo and its consolidated subsidiaries, and (2) after the consummation of the Reorganization Transactions, to Definitive Healthcare Corp. and its consolidated subsidiaries unless the context indicates otherwise.